raul23/Darth-Vader-RPi/docs/main_config.rst

 ``quiet``
 ^^^^^^^^^
-The setting `quiet`_ in the configuration file is a flag (set to *false* by default) that allows you to run the script ``start_dv`` without printing anything on the terminal, not even the LED symbols when running the simulation nor the exceptions are printed.
+The setting `quiet`_ in the configuration file is a flag (set to *false* by default) that allows you to run the script :mod:`start_dv` without printing anything on the terminal, not even the LED symbols when running the simulation nor the exceptions are printed.

 However, you will still be able to hear sounds and interact with the push buttons or keyboard.